work7z/LafTools/README.md

 1. [Blueprint UI](https://blueprintjs.com/) - a React-based UI toolkit.
 1. [CyberChef](https://github.com/gchq/CyberChef/tree/master) - a web app for encryption, encoding, compression and data analysis.
-1. [Lodash](https://github.com/lodash/lodash) - A modern JavaScript utility library delivering modularity, performance, & extras.
+1. [Lodash](https://github.com/lodash/lodash) - a modern JavaScript utility library delivering modularity, performance, & extras.
-1. [one-api](https://github.com/songquanpeng/one-api) - a OpenAI key management & redistribution system.
+1. [one-api](https://github.com/songquanpeng/one-api) - an OpenAI key management & redistribution system.

-There are other numerous open source projects that have benefited and facilitated this project, which I couldn't detail in this part; Without their contributions, LafTools would not have been possible, I sincerely appreciate their efforts.
+For sure, there are other numerous open source projects that have benefited and facilitated this project, which I couldn't detail in this part; Without these projects, LafTools would not be possible, I sincerely appreciate their efforts.

 THANK YOU!